wmakeouthill/certificados-wesley/portfolio-content/projects/wmakeouthill.github.io-english.md

     - treats rate limit and transient errors (429, 502, 503, 504) as recoverable;
     - logs estimated token usage via `TokenCounter` and structured logs.
   - **TokenBudgetService** (budget optimization):
-    - monitors estimated tokens before sending to AI;
+    - monitors estimated tokens before sending to the AI;
     - trims chat history (keeps the most recent messages);
     - trims documentation contexts when needed;
     - truncates system prompt only as a last resort;